-The Group in the ordinary course of business is subject to enquiries and examinations, requests for information, audits, investigations and legal and other proceedings by regulators, governmental and other public bodies, actual and threatened, relating to the suitability and adequacy of advice given to clients or the absence of advice, lending and pricing practices, selling and disclosure requirements, record keeping, filings and a variety of other matters.
+The Group in the ordinary course of business is subject to enquiries and examinations, requests for information, disclosure orders, audits, investigations by policy authorities, regulators, supervising authorities and legal proceedings relating to the suitability and adequacy of advice given to clients or the absence of advice, lending and pricing practices, selling and disclosure requirements, record keeping, filings and a variety of other matters.
 In addition, as a result of the deterioration of the Cypriot economy and banking sector in 2012 and the subsequent restructuring of the Bank in 2013 as a result of the bail-in decrees, the Bank is subject to a large number of proceedings and investigations that either precede, or result from the events that occurred during the period of the bail-in decrees.
-Most ongoing investigations and proceedings of significance relate to matters arising during the period prior to the issue of the bail-in decrees.
+Most proceedings of significance relate to matters arising during the period prior to the issue of the bail-in decrees.

-For a description of material pending litigation and claims, see the section entitled "Pending litigation, claims, regulatory and other matters" contained in the notes accompanying the BOCH Consolidated 2020 Interim Financial Statements included in the Group Interim Financial Report 2020, which is incorporated by reference in this Offering Circular.
+For a description of material pending litigation and claims, see the section entitled "Pending litigation, claims, regulatory and other matters" contained in the notes accompanying the BOCH Consolidated 2021 Interim Financial Statements included in the Group Interim Financial Report 2021, which is incorporated by reference in this Offering Circular.